 Numerous companies provide their foreign employees with housing allowances, ranging from 10,000 to 100,000 THB+ for executives.
 Having this allowance often means that corporate tenants are less likely to negotiate hard deals on rental prices as it may not be considered “their money” in real terms.
 Also as rental agreements are often in the company’s name rather than the individual tenant’s, a landlord has the chance of charging a little extra for the administrative costs of issuing invoices, receipts, etc.

-Amazing modern four-bedroom pool house for rent to a corporate tenant next to Mapbrachan Lake.
+Amazing modern four-bedroom pool house for sale to a luxury village next to Mapbrachan Lake.

 Another definite point on the pro side is that corporate tenants usually get posted in their employment position for a fixed period, perhaps two or three, or even five years.
 It means that they can sign lease agreements for longer than the standard 12 months.
 It would also be fair to say that corporate tenants are more likely to take good care of their rental accommodation.
 They come from a known, professional background and will not want any complaints about slovenly behaviour or trashing properties to get back to their employers.